MrRGnome/lnd-dash/README.md

 This project was originally adopted from http://lnd.fun.
 You may find some bugs.

 LND-Dash is in its infancy.
-It is not recommended you run it on miannet unless you are #reckless.
+It is not recommended you run it on mainnet unless you are #reckless.
 Please help get this project to maturity by opening a pull request or issue!

+## Features

++ https web service, can be configured to listen to local addresses or public addresses making your lnd dashboard securely available to other devices
++ user management including macaroon permission management
++ detailed dashboard
++ channel management including commit_fee accounting only for your own opened channels (fixes dynamic balance display issues in other wallets)
++ send payment with automatic invoice decoding and pasting if detected on the clipboard and permissions given
++ create invoice with automatic clipboard loading on invoice generation
++ notifications web API integration
++ websocket streaming of lnd events like invoice paid
++ peer management
++ cross platform (needs testing on *nix please)
++ PWA compatability, can be installed on mobile devices

+## TODO

++ testing
++ more websocket routes fewer instances of polling
++ refactor reused code
++ better UX for most pages
++ channel value rating based on throughput, channel graph comparing existing routes, and fwding history
++ channel management suggestions and automation
++ lnd node state management - starting, stopping, editing config
++ bitcoind node state management - starting, stopping, editing config
++ lightning protocol handlers registration on local devices
++ lightning protocol handlers registration on PWA devices (is this possible?)
++ public readonly example website
++ WHATEVER FEATURES YOU WANT!
+PULL REQUESTS ACCEPTED!

 ## Getting started